JayKalbi/JetsonNano-OpenCV-Mediapipe-SetUP/README.md

 sudo pip3 install numpy-1.19.4-cp36-none-manylinux2014_aarch64.whl
 sudo pip3 install mediapipe-0.8.5_cuda102-cp36-none-linux_aarch64.whl
 ```
-(*Explanation: This downloads MediaPipe binaries optimized for the Jetson Nano’s ARM architecture, ensuring the hand gesture recognition pipeline runs efficiently on the device.*)
+(*Explanation: This downloads MediaPipe binaries optimized for the Jetson Nano’s ARM architecture, ensuring the hand gesture recognition pipeline runs efficiently on the device.<br>
-(*After cloning `mediapipe-bin` if doesn't have direct `numpy119x` folder then it will have `zip` or `tar` file which you can unzip using `unzip filename`, you will find `/mediapipe-0.8.5_cuda102-cp36-cp36m-linux_aarch64_numpy119x_jetsonnano_L4T32.5.1_download.sh` file there.*)
+After cloning `mediapipe-bin` if it doesn't have direct `numpy119x` folder then it will have `zip` or `tar` file which you can unzip using `unzip filename`, you will find `mediapipe-0.8.5_cuda102-cp36-cp36m-linux_aarch64_numpy119x_jetsonnano_L4T32.5.1_download.sh` file there.*)

 ## Step 10: Install Dataclasses (for Python 3.6)